 21. Man who may be a prospective adoptee’s father to be notified

-(1) The Director-General, or in the case of a proposed adoption by a step-parent of the child, the prospective adoptive parent, is to notify, in accordance with subsections (2), (2a) and (2b) —
+(1) The CEO, or in the case of a proposed adoption by a step-parent of the child, the prospective adoptive parent, is to notify, in accordance with subsections (2), (2a) and (2b) —

 (a) any man who might be presumed to be the child’s father because of a presumption set out in section 188 or 189 of the Family Court Act 1997; and

-(b) if applicable, any man (not being a man who could be presumed to be the child’s father because of a presumption set out in Part 5 Division 11 Subdivision 3 of the Family Court Act 1997) who, to the knowledge of the Director-General or that prospective adoptive parent, is a person who has been named as or has claimed to be the child’s father.
+(b) if applicable, any man (not being a man who could be presumed to be the child’s father because of a presumption set out in Part 5 Division 11 Subdivision 3 of the Family Court Act 1997) who, to the knowledge of the CEO or that prospective adoptive parent, is a person who has been named as or has claimed to be the child’s father.

 (2) The notification referred to in subsection (1) is to inform the man —